 The board in question comprised six directors, three of whom were also shareholders (one was the managing director).
 The other three (including Simon) were independent directors.
 The dispute arose when one of the non-executive directors (who held approximately 28 per cent of the company's shares) disagreed with the other directors on a strategically important issue.
 After some discussion, Simon revealed that the director expected to influence the decision "commensurate with my shareholding".
 The other directors were not sure how to proceed.
 Thankfully, they sought external guidance before things got out of hand.

 This vignette is not uncommon in family-owned businesses (regardless of size, sector or complexity).
 It occurs when when non-executive directors want to exert 'power' and the board as a whole is not adequately informed about its duties and responsibilities.
 Unchecked it has the potential to cause significant damage.
-However, and notwithstanding the social tensions, the issue is easily resolved.
+Fortunately, and notwithstanding the social tensions, the issue is far from insoluble.

 While debate (including vigorous debate) is to be encouraged in the boardroom (the research literature has associated vigorous debate with higher quality decision-making), directors need to understand that no one director necessarily has any more (or less) power than any other.
 When it comes to decision-making, all have an equal 'say'—one vote—because the board being a collective of peers required to make decisions together.